Mennatallah98/WhereAmI/README.md

 ## Overview

-This project is the third project in Udacity Robotics Software Engineer nano degree where the world was mapped using pgm_map_creator and the robot navigated the world using navigation stack
+This project is the third project in Udacity Robotics Software Engineer nano degree where the world was mapped using [pgm_map_creator] and the robot navigated the world using navigation stack where [amcl] was used for localization

 **Keywords:** ROS, amcl, navigation_stack, mapping, localization.

 **Author: Mennatallah Aly<br />**
+)

 The WhereAmI package has been tested under [ROS] Melodic on Ubuntu 18.04. and Gazebo 9.0.0